sterinaldi/raven/README.md

 │   ├─ star_2.txt
 │   └─ star_3.txt
 ├── cluster.pdf
-├── log_cluster.pdf
 ├── prob_cluster.txt
 ├── no_errors.txt
 ├── single_fraction_cluster.pdf
 └── p_single_cluster.txt
 ```

-Among these files, `cluster.pdf` reports the radial velocity probability density, `single_fraction_cluster.pdf` contains the posterior probability density for the fraction of single stars and `probability_single_star.txt` contains the objects included in the cluster ranked by their probability of being single stars.
+Among these files, `cluster.pdf` reports the radial velocity probability density, `single_fraction_cluster.pdf` contains the posterior probability density for the fraction of single stars and `p_single_cluster.txt` contains the objects included in the cluster ranked by their probability of being single stars.
 If some of the measurements do not have an associated uncertainty, `no_errors.txt` will be created stating the relative uncertainty that has been associated with the measurements.